We’ve had an enormous delivery of beautiful new stretch fabrics in both plain and printed styles.

 This fabric is a blend of two natural fibres beechwood (85%) and silk (15%).
 It is a single jersey that has been rotary printed in the UK.
 This means that the print is slightly raised and sits on top of the fabric’s surface.
 It has a slight sheen to it, so alongside the raised peach print, the fabric has an amazing depth and texture.
 It is a beautiful and delicate fabric, slightly see-through, ideal for more feminine styles, sleepwear, lingerie and sportswear.
 There is a little stretch in this fabric.
 It’s completely exclusive and limited edition, so please don’t miss it before it sells out.

 The organic cottons are single jerseys with 5% elastane to help the fabric retain its shape and adds comfort when used in clothing.
 It washes and irons really well and doesn’t lose any of the beautiful colours.
 Grown without the use of pesticides, herbicides or other chemical fertilisers, organic cotton is simply better for your health and the environment, and for the people who produce the fabrics.
 You can read lots more on organic cotton here.
 As well as being ideal for soft furnishings, this is great option for making t-shirts and dresses in particular, as it’s not as fluid as bamboo jersey so great for items that require a little more support and structure.
-Because organic agriculture doesn’t use toxic pesticides, choosing organic products is an easy way to help protect the environment and yourself.
+Because organic agriculture doesn’t use toxic pesticides, choosing organic products after you Get More Info on them, is an easy way to help protect the environment and yourself.
 This fabric is completely exclusive and limited edition, so please don’t miss it before it sells out.

 This fabric is actually a softly structured French Terry, meaning it is smooth on the front and has an incredibly soft textured effect on the back.
 Combining the properties of both bamboo and organic cotton with added elastane to help the fabric retain shape and give added comfort (67% bamboo 27% organic cotton 6% elastane), this fabric is a super-charged eco textile!
 It’s durable enough for soft furnishings and equally ideal for making soft tailored items such as jackets, jumpers and dresses.
 This fabric is completely exclusive and limited edition, so please don’t miss it before it sells out.
 Wholesale quantities available after this time.